 loan amount, and is supposed to encourage originators to provide quality loans. present on ViaInvest; that’s roughly one for each country where loans are offered.

-The available information on the platform’s loan originators is rather succinct; however, all of them are subsidiaries of the VIA SMS Group.
-The group publishes yearly audited financial reports; they’re not yet available for 2019 but should be ready soon.
+The available information on the platform’s loan originators is rather succinct.
+However, just like ViaInvest, all of them are subsidiaries of the VIA SMS Group.

 Impact of Covid-19 outbreak on ViaInvest